awslabs/aurora-dsql-python-connector/README.md

 **Note:**

-In the above scenario, the region is used that was set previously on the machine, e.g.:
+In the 'using just cluster ID' scenario, the region that was set previously on the machine is used, e.g.:

 ```bash
 aws configure set region us-east-1